A Roadmap to processing your emotions

 And as you come back to a place of acceptance, kindness, and gentleness within your own body and story, it can serve as a beautiful reminder that “There’s no place like home.”

-If this resonated with you and you’re realizing that you could use some help processing your emotions and learning to be more regulated and grounded when big emotions do arise, reach out to us at Fig Holistic Psychotherapy in Charlotte, North Carolina to schedule a free 15 minute phone consult.
-We see folks in person in our Charlotte, NC offices or virtually for any residents of North Carolina, South Carolina or Texas.
+If this resonated with you and you’re realizing that you could use some help processing your emotions and learning to be more regulated and grounded when big emotions do arise, reach out to Fig Holistic Psychotherapy in Charlotte, North Carolina to schedule a free 15 minute phone consult.
+I offer holistic and somatic therapy that helps people just like you with their emotional life.
+I see folks for in person therapy sessions in our Charlotte, NC offices or virtually for any residents of North Carolina, South Carolina or Texas.

 Blake Blankenbecler, LCMHC, LPC